• Home

 Efficiency

 By cutting out intermediaries, blockchain technology streamlines processes, which reduces both transaction times and associated costs.
 The use of smart contracts further improves efficiency by automating and accurately executing agreements.
+By the way, DePIN, the new trend in blockchain technology, promises even higher efficiency capabilities.

 Exploring hashgraph